 SHOULD I USE GELATO OR ICE CREAM?

 This is a great debate.
 Since it’s an Italian dessert, I should say gelato.
 But, personally, I prefer ice cream since it doesn’t melt as quick.
-You could use either, really.
+You could use either ice cream or gelato, really.

 WHEN WAS THE AFFOGATO INVENTED?